How to Use the Principles of Adaptive Leadership in the Workplace

 You can say “we know this works, so we will keep doing this,” but the business world changes rapidly, so what worked yesterday may not work today.
 And even if it does work today, it may no longer be the best solution.
 You have to try new things.

+This means accepting feedback as well.
+What are your employees saying?
+What are your customers saying?
 Do surveys and actually look at the data.
 You can’t just ask and ignore.
 You need to reflect on what works and what does not and take the risk to change it.

 Creating Win-Win Solutions Through Adaptive Leadership